synw/django-instant/docs/src/install.rst

 ::

    "instant",
-   "vv", # required only if you want to use the dashboard at /instant/

 Set the urls:

 .. highlight:: python

 ::
+   # required only if you want to use the frontend at /instant/
    url('^instant/', include('instant.urls')),

 Settings